seank3058/portfolio/README.md

 # Project Portfolio
-This repository demonstrates applications of data processing, financial analytics, and machine learning.
-Projects include financial dataset engineering with S&P 500 constituents to applying psychology-based tendencies from *Poor Charlie's Almanack* to real-world business data.
+This repository demonstrates applications of data processing and machine learning.
+Projects include engineering datasets with S&P 500 constituents and applying psychology-based tendencies from *Poor Charlie's Almanack* to real-world business data.
 Each notebook combines technical implementation with visualization and analysis to illustrate both methods and insights.

 ---